 Professor Watt became the driving force behind the construction of the original facilities for teaching and research in agricultural science, leading to the completion of the RD Watt Building in Science Road in 1916.
 The Faculty of Agriculture was established in 1920 with Professor Watt as the first Dean.
 Professor Watt retired in 1946 and was succeeded as Dean by JRA McMillan who presided over a period of rapid growth, during which the Faculty expanded its teaching and research facilities substantially, and the curriculum diversified, including the introduction of opportunities for students to specialize in a range of agricultural disciplines.
 Extensive facilities for teaching and research in animal science were developed at the Camden Campus from the 1950s; the IA Watson Grains Research Centre was established in 1959 at Narrabri 550 km north west of Sydney in the wheat belt.
 A new research centre for the Plant Breeding Institute was constructed at Cobbitty, near the Camden campus, in 1991 with laboratories, controlled environment facilities and field areas for plant breeding, cereal rust research, and research in plant molecular biology and biotechnology.

-The Faculty has a long involvement in training international graduate students and in collaborative research projects with other countries, including China, Vietnam, Thailand, Indonesia, Papua New Guinea and the Philippines.
-This work is funded by the Australian Centre for International Agricultural Research (ACIAR), AusAid and the International Development Fund.
+The Faculty’s long involvement in training international graduate students evolved into collaborative research projects with other countries, including China, Vietnam, Thailand, Indonesia, Papua New Guinea and the Philippines, with funding from the Australian Centre for International Agricultural Research (ACIAR), AusAid and the International Development Fund.